Light, Ultraviolet, and Infrared: Impact on Cannabis Plants

 • Sunscreen

 First, they create their sunscreen.
-Plants develops chromosomes that help to protect plants from sunlight and store THC and CBD.
+Plants develops chromosomes that help to protect plants from sunlight.

 • Speed up the plant growth process by using an indoor grow tent kit.